Heiner1/AAPS-Wiki-en/Accu-Chek-Combo-Pump.md

   is enabled, press the Refresh button in the Combo tab to see if this was caused by an intermitted issue and if still no connection is established, reboot the phone which should usually fix this.
-  There is another issue were a restart doesn't help but a button on the pump must be pressed (which resets the pumps Bluetooth), before the pump accepts connections from the phone again.
+  There is another issue were a restart doesn't help but a button on the pump must be pressed (which resets the pump's Bluetooth), before the pump accepts connections from the phone again.
 There is very little that can be done to remedy either of those issues at this point.
 So if you see those errors frequently your only option at this time is to get another phone that's known to work well with AndroidAPS and the Combo (see the _Tested phones_ section at the end).